-Based on our knowledge of the City's operations, our past experience, and knowledge gained from management and the Council, we have identified the following significant risks: those risks of material misstatement that, in our judgment, require special audit consideration.
+Based on our knowledge of the City's operations and knowledge gained from management and the Committee, we have identified the following significant risks; those risks of material misstatement that, in our judgment, require special audit consideration.

 Significant risks arise mainly because of the complexity of the accounting rules, the extent of estimation and judgment involved in the valuation of these financial statement areas, and the existence of new accounting pronouncements that affect them.
-We request your input on the following key risks and whether there are any other areas of concern that the Council has identified.
+We request your input on the following key risks and whether there are any other areas of concern that the Committee has identified.